sofa/app/README.md

 The task also takes care of re-running sub targets during development when changes occur.

 ## Configuration
-To configure the app, makes changes in the `build.conf.js` file accordingly.
+To configure the app, make changes in the `build.conf.js` file accordingly.

 ## Build Tasks

-- `grunt watch` - process `build` tasks and starts a server for you
+- `grunt watch` - process `build` tasks and starts a server for you.
 - `grunt build` - generates a build of the app.
 This can be run in the browser.
 - `grunt compile` - compiles a built app.
 The result is a production ready package.
 - `grunt compile-debug` - same as `compile` without uglified JavaScript